Atrufulgium/atrufulgium.github.io/_posts/9999-01-01-funny-quine.md

 ```
 Now we're doing *fun* stuff.
 Converting our characters to ascii, we made a vector `[48, 49, .., 56, 57]`.
 We then indexed this vector by `[48, 49, .., 56, 57]` again, which indeed gives that string.

-Can you see what dumb challenge I'm creating for myself?
+Can you see what dumb challenge I'm about to pose myself?

 Hard mode
 =========